Welcome to today's edition of the Rush 24-7 podcast.

 I was mad as hell.

-Because when I got to the course, I said cart paths only.
+Because when I got to the course, I said, cart paths only.

 So what?

-Cart paths only, head's not wet out there.
+Head's not wet out there.

-Well, we just re just seated the fairways.
+Well, we just seeded the fairways.

 Oh, come on.